uktrade/django-log-formatter-asim/README.md

 `DLFA_TRACE_HEADERS` - used for defining custom zipkin headers, the defaults is `("X-Amzn-Trace-Id")`, but for applications hosted in GOV.UK PaaS you should use `("X-B3-TraceId", "X-B3-SpanId")`.
 If you are running your application in both places side by side during migration, the following should work in your Django settings:

-`DLFA_INCLUDE_RAW_LOG` - By default the original unformatted log is not included in the ASIM formatted log.
-You can enable that by setting this to `True` and it will be included in `AddidtionalFields.RawLog`.

 ```python
 from dbt_copilot_python.utility import is_copilot

 if is_copilot():
    DLFA_TRACE_HEADERS = ("X-B3-TraceId", "X-B3-SpanId")
 ```

+`DLFA_INCLUDE_RAW_LOG` - By default the original unformatted log is not included in the ASIM formatted log.
+You can enable that by setting this to `True` and it will be included in `AddidtionalFields.RawLog`.

+> [!WARNING]
+> Setting `DLFA_INCLUDE_RAW_LOG` to `True` will cause additional private fields to be output to your logs.
+> This could include secrets, such as AWS Access Keys, private HTTP Request data, or personally identifiable information.
+> This setting is not recommended for a production environment.

 ### Serialisation behaviour